Incandescent light bulb ban: North Korea

 North Korea reportedly made LED bulbs mandatory in 2014 to alleviate its energy crisis.

 Pakistan

 Pakistan banned incandescent bulbs on 1 July 2023.

 Philippines

 The Philippines was among the first Asian countries to phase-out incandescent light bulbs.
 In February 2008, president Gloria Macapagal Arroyo called for a ban of incandescent light bulbs by 2010 in favor of more energy-efficient fluorescent globes to help cut greenhouse gas emissions and household costs during her closing remarks at the Philippine Energy Summit.
 No legislation was passed in regards to the phase-out and mostly involved the lessening the demand for incandescent bulbs.

 Qatar

-Qatar has banned incandescent light bulbs.
+Qatar banned incandescent light bulbs on 1 May 2016.

 Singapore

 Singapore is phasing out incandescent light bulbs through 2019–23.

 South Korea

 South Korea has phased out incandescent light bulbs under 150 watts since 2014.
 The government has prohibited manufacture and import of all incandescent lights.
 All incandescent bulbs are going to be replaced by LED and CFL light bulbs.